 In Paris, “located on the right bank of the Seine, rue de Charonne and rue des Archives are interesting areas for concept stores; and Les Halles Freyssinet [retail center] in the [remote and previously unfashionable] 13th arrondissement is currently a work in progress, but will soon surprise,” opines Vincent Tremolet, independent real estate consultant.

-In Florence, Aldo Robuschi of Immobiliare Robuschi thinks “there will be a development in the area close to Santa Maria Novella, as new hotels and very high-class restaurants have opened or have been renovated around there.
+In Florence, Aldo Robuschi of Immobiliare Robuschi, thinks “there will be a development in the area close to Santa Maria Novella, as new hotels and very high-class restaurants have opened or have been renovated around there.
 Similarly, via de’ Fossi, once a street for antiques, is now a place for fashion shops and tailors.
 Finally, the almost certain opening of Harrods near Piazza della Repubblica, alongside with the new Apple Store, will surely give the whole area a more international flavor.”

 Germany is still a very relevant area for retailers.
 Engel and Völkers, the renowned international realtor, mentioned that in Düsseldorf, the area of Unterbilk is developing an arty young scene with boutiques and cafés opening.
 Similarly, Flingern Nord, previously known for its high crime rate, is turning into a trendy area.
 In Munich, the Sendlinger Straße is known for its latest retail openings.
 Rental prices for sales areas between 100-150m² are currently between 160 to 180 EUR/m²/month.